-The NIDRR Program Directory describes over 300 research programs working on the cutting edge of disability research.
-Compiled by NARIC for the National Institute on Disability and Rehabilitation Research, the directory provides researchers, rehabilitation professionals, and others in the field of disability with practical information on the spectrum of research, demonstration, training, engineering, and technical assistance funded by NIDRR, including topics in:
+The NIDILRR Program Directory describes over 300 research programs working on the cutting edge of disability research.
+Compiled by NARIC for the National Institute on Disability, Independent Living, and Rehabilitation Research, the directory provides researchers, rehabilitation professionals, and others in the field of disability with practical information on the spectrum of research, demonstration, training, engineering, and technical assistance funded by NIDILRR, including topics in:

 - State-of-the-art rehabilitation methodologies.